Jean-François Morin-Roberge

 Jean-François Morin-Roberge (born January 9, 1984) is a former offensive lineman who played in the Canadian Football League.
-He was drafted by the Saskatchewan Roughriders in the fourth round of the 2008 CFL Draft.
+He was drafted by the Saskatchewan Roughriders in the fourth round of the 2008 CFL draft.
 He played CIS Football at Montreal.

 Morin-Roberge also with the Winnipeg Blue Bombers for their 2009 pre-season training camp, but was cut by the team at the camp's conclusion.
 On October 19, 2009, Morin-Roberge was signed by the Toronto Argonauts to practice roster agreement.
 He was released by the Argonauts on November 8, 2009, but was re-signed by the team on January 15, 2010.
 On April 19, 2010, Morin-Roberge retired from football.

+In 2012, it was reported that Jean-François Morin-Roberge was tied for the longest name in Roughriders' history with 2000 practice roster quarterback Terrance J. Williams Bennett.